kenpeter/resumefront/readme.md

 # Intro

-How to build a simple React and Redux website with Express backend, from start to end.
+A brief guide on how to build a simple React and Redux website with Express backend, from start to end.

 Demo: https://resumefront.shopshop.space/

 ## Buy a domain name
 Yes, you need a domain name.
 I know you can run from you machine.
 Some domain name is cheap, like $1 that cheap.
-A video demo: https://www.youtube.com/watch?v=Zbcn4skYXqM
+Go to namecheap.com and buy one.
+Paypal is supported.
+Here is a video demo: https://www.youtube.com/watch?v=Zbcn4skYXqM

+## Buy a server
+Head to vpsdime.com, and buy a Ubuntu server.
+* Ubuntu 16.04, 64 bit
+* 4 CPUs
+* 12G Memory
+* 60G SSD (You can use 30G in $7/month, when you keep installing stuff.
+It gets full easily.)
+* $14/month

 # Ref
 * https://medium.com/@stowball/a-dummys-guide-to-redux-and-thunk-in-react-d8904a7005d3#.44hlq3vvt